FlashGrub

 My Role

-As a Lead Product and Operations Intern, I work closely with the founder to iterate on the app experience and prepare it for launch, focusing on helping users understand FlashGrub’s value proposition and navigate a product that blends the functionality of traditional marketplace and subscription apps.
-I worked independently, owning the end-to-end iteration process while checking in weekly with the founder to review findings, challenge assumptions, and align on next steps.
+As a Lead Product and Operations Intern, I work closely with the founder to iterate on the app and prepare it for launch, focusing on helping users understand FlashGrub’s value proposition and navigate a product that blends the functionality of traditional marketplace and subscription apps.
+I worked independently, contributing in all respects to the end-to-end iteration process while checking in weekly with the founder to review findings and prototypes, challenge assumptions, and align on next steps.
 My process consists of:

 - Conducting competitor and market research